 1) When an online referendum is initiated, a group of randomly chosen citizens should be selected, and some money will be offered for them for studying materials, important for this referendum.
 This group will vote, and the results of its vote will be a good information for other citizens.
 It should be noted that a sufficiently big sum of money should be offered for the members of this group, so that the majority of selected people will agree to participate (otherwise this group will not be an representative sample of the population);

-2) For referendums initiated from the people (not buy the government), two same equal referendums must be performed instead of one, with an interval of 0.5 years; only if both referendums accept the initiative, it will become a law.
+2) For referendums initiated by the people (not by the government), two save equal referendums must be performed instead of one, with an interval of a year; only if both referendums accept the initiative, it will become a law.

 Imho, this should follow from the general level of education.
 Therefore, I see the main task of mankind in raising the level of educational programs (sounds too literal, but it is not), instilling in people a logical and rational mindset regarding issues such as laws.
 Instead, modern governments are only concerned with ensuring that textbooks are as consistent as possible with the policies of these same governments.